 A Fast Way to Get Started with Agent Development Kit on Google Cloud

 The Agent Development Kit (ADK) by Google is an open-source framework for creating AI agents.
-Here's a fast way to get started with it using Gemini on Google Cloud and run the web UI.
+I'll show you how to get started with it using Gemini on Google Cloud and run the local web interface for development.

-Note that you can also use Gemini without Google Cloud.
+You can also use Gemini without Google Cloud.
 To learn more, go to ai.google.dev.
-This quick guide, however, assumes you are using Google Cloud.
+In this guide, however, I'll focus on using Google Cloud.

 Prerequisites